jadenPete/tensorflow-unet/README.md

 `$ pipenv run ./main.py`

-NOTE: Prior to training, it will attempt to load the weights of the model from `weights/cp.ckpt` (which is written to after every epoch).
+NOTE: Prior to training, it will attempt to load the weights of the model from `weights/cp.ckpt` (written to after every epoch).